996icu/996.ICU/README.md

  - [996.LIST](https://github.com/fengT-T/996_list) is a repo of a rank list of 996 companies and 955 companies.

  - [996.Leave](https://github.com/623637646/996.Leave) encourage & introduce working overseas.

+ - [996.RIP](https://996.rip) Keep the memory of past tragedies alive.

 Where are the issues?